Chart Color Schemes

 Earlwood features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.1 percent of all households, including 41.5 percent couples with children, 23.6 percent couples without children, and 11.9 percent single parent families.
-Non-family households comprise the remaining 21.9 percent, with lone person households at 19.2 percent and group households comprising 2.6 percent of the total.
-The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.
+Family households constitute 78.1% of all households, including 41.5% couples with children, 23.6% couples without children, and 11.9% single parent families.
+Non-family households account for the remaining 21.9%, with lone person households at 19.2% and group households comprising 2.6%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households